apachols/revor/docs/README.md

 Here I used enzyme to test-mount components and test that their structural logic was working (not much testing of presentation details).
 This is super easy and fun for presentation only components, and a little harder for Redux 'connected' components.
 Next up here would be using enzyme's Shallow Rendering API to isolate components more effectively.

 ## Config
 I set up the app to use a config to load the correct database for the environment at hand.
 The config loader reads NODE_ENV, and then loads `config/{NODE_ENV}.js` and connects to the database specified therein.  'npm test' runs in a sqlite3 test database `test.db`, and anything other than 'production' or 'test' runs in a local sqlite3 database `rover.db`.
-I would move the configs out of the project folder going forward, but other than that you can use them so specify other environmental differences as well (these are configs which are NOT bundled into the front-end JS bundle, so no worries about exposing them to the end user).
+I would move the configs out of the project folder going forward, but other than that you can use them to specify other environmental differences as well (these are configs which are NOT bundled into the front-end JS bundle, so no worries about exposing them to the end user).

 ## Logging
 There are actually several logs, and I would refine this a bit so that you can get all the log info you need from only a couple of log files in the same place.